TheRobotStudio/SO-ARM100/README.md

 ![Leader_And_Follower](./media/Leader_And_Follower.jpg)

+Join the project with some of the brightest minds in open AI and robotics development on the [discord server](https://discord.gg/ggrqhPTsMe).

 ## Sourcing Parts
 Note: The follower and leader arm for this teleoperation setup will have the same off the shelf parts.
 If you plan on creating the classic teleoperation set up to be used with the `LeRobot` library please buy from the Parts for Two Arms below.
 Note prices and items may vary depending on geographic location.